THE HEALTH BENEFITS OF REGULAR FINNISH OUTDOOR SAUNA BATHING

 A traditional sauna experience protects against cardiovascular disease, aids relaxation, sleep, rheumatoid diseases, chronic fatigue and pain syndromes.
 It also reduces stress, improves exercise performance, muscle recovery and the skin’s moisture barrier properties.

-THE FINNISH SAUNA EXPERIENCE
+THE SAUNA EXPERIENCE

 In Finnish sauna bathing, cooling off is as essential as the sauna bathing itself.
 After pleasant exposure to moist heat, many sauna bathers enjoy cooling off with a cold shower or a dip in a lake, ocean or pool.
 The transition from hot to cold invigorates the blood supply and increases the heart rate, which in turn contributes to overall improved health and wellbeing.

-Having a traditional Finnish home sauna in your garden can provide countless benefits.
-Whether you use it once a week as a sanctuary to relax in and relieve stress, or you want to work on your physical condition for improved athletic performance, your home sauna will give you that opportunity to take advantage of the many health benefits of Finnish sauna bathing.
+Having a traditional home sauna in your garden can provide countless benefits.
+Whether you use it as a sanctuary to relax in and relieve stress, or you want to work on your physical condition for improved athletic performance, your home sauna will give you that opportunity to take advantage of the many health benefits of sauna bathing.
 Release your tension and sweat it out, by yourself, with family members or with friends.
 A good sauna session can do wonders for your mental wellbeing as well as for your body.